Professor Julian Webb

 Overview

 Julian Webb joined Melbourne Law School in 2014 and teaches in the areas of legal ethics, civil procedure, and regulatory theory.
 He previously held chairs at the Universities of Warwick and Westminster in the UK.
-He has been an honorary or visiting professor at the University of Exeter, University College, London, the Southampton Institute, and Cleveland-Marshall College of Law in the USA, and a visiting Senior Research Fellow at the Institute of Advanced Legal Studies, University of London.
+He has been an honorary or visiting professor at the Universities of Leeds and Exeter, University College, London, the Southampton Institute, and Cleveland-Marshall College of Law in the USA, and a visiting Senior Research Fellow at the Institute of Advanced Legal Studies, University of London.

 Julian was a founding editor of the international journal Legal Ethics and is currently on the advisory boards for the International Journal of the Legal Profession, Revista Educacion y Derecho, and Legal Ethics.
 He also edits, with Professor John Paterson (University of Aberdeen), the 'Law, Science and Society' book series published by Routledge.
 His published works include Professional Legal Ethics: Critical Interrogations (Oxford UP, 2000, with Donald Nicholson), Lawyering Skills and the Legal Process (Cambridge UP, 2005, with Caroline Maughan) and the edited collection, Leading Works in Legal Ethics (Routledge, 2023).